mcglasp/ms4-big-idea-books/README.md

  18. "As a site owner I want to be able to add an item to the store so that I can quickly add new products as soon as they are available."
  19. "As a site owner I want to be able to update an existing item so that I can keep product information up-to-date."
  20. "As a site owner I want to be able to delete and item from the store so that I can remove items that are no longer needed on the store."
+ 21. "As a site owner I want to be able to create a sales campaign so that I can boost site revenue."
+ 22. "As a site owner I want to be able to apply a flash sale price to multiple items so that I can create campaigns quickly without having to edit individual records."
+ 23. "As a site owner I want to be able to enable and disable campaigns in one click so that I can have a flash sale for short periods without much admin overhead."